Red Banana Raspberry Popsicles

 If you haven't tried red bananas yet, you really should!
 They have become my favorite.
 I first had red bananas in Ecuador and I've loved them ever since.
 They are small, about half the size of yellow bananas, and have this nice maroon-colored skin.
 The flesh is creamier and I think tastier.
 Try some out and see what I mean!

-1. Peel bananas and place in blender or food processor with yogurt, maple syrup, and frozen raspberries.
+- Peel bananas and place in a blender or food processor with yogurt, maple syrup, and frozen raspberries.
 Blend until smooth.

-3. Once your popsicle mold is filled completely, place your popsicle sticks into mixture, cover and freeze for 12-24 hours.
-If you are using ice cube trays, place saran wrap over the entire tray and then stick toothpicks through saran wrap into mixture and place in freezer for 8-12 hours.
+- Once your popsicle mold is filled completely, place your popsicle sticks into the mixture, cover, and freeze for 12-24 hours.
+If you are using ice cube trays, place saran wrap over the entire tray and then stick toothpicks through the saran wrap into the mixture and place in the freezer for 8-12 hours.
 TIP: The saran wrap is great for the ice cube tray popsicles because it keeps the toothpick in place so it doesn't topple over during freezing.
 Once you're ready to eat the popsicle, just remove the saran wrap covering the individual popsicle keeping the others covered for later.